Back to Blog

 Employed vs Self-Employed: Where the Money Really Is

 The salary data above mostly reflects employed groomers.
-Self-employed groomers have a very different income picture:
+Self-employed groomers have a very different income picture.

 Independent groomers keep 100% of revenue after expenses.
 Same 5 dogs per day at $75: